Peaceful Pet Euthanasia

 Please consider whether you will be able to dig a large and deep enough grave for your pet and that you own the land where the grave will be.

 If you choose to have your pet cremated they will be collected from our clinic and taken to Cambridge Pet Crematorium

 You may choose to have your pet cremated with other pets; their ashes will then be buried in the grounds of the crematorium.

 Alternatively, you may choose to have your pet cremated individually and their ashes returned to you.

 We can arrange for your pet’s ashes to be returned in a scatter box or in a casket or urn to keep.

 Yes.
 Losing a pet is not easy and many people struggle to come to terms with the loss.

-At Maven Vets we are here to support you.
+At Maven Vets in Surrey we are here to support you.